jwdixon/offset-champion/README.md

 # Offset Champion

 Offset Champion is a nifty little program that takes your Game Maker: Studio room.gmx and background.gmx files and adjusts them to work with a new tile offset and separation.
-It was programmed as a companion to Tileset Champion, a program that adds extra graphical space between tiles in tilesets in order to prevent cracking or seaming of tiles (see this tech blog post for more information).
+It was programmed as a companion to Tileset Champion, a program that adds extra graphical space between tiles in tilesets in order to prevent cracking or seaming of tiles.

+As of ver.
+1.1, it can also grow the dimensions of every room.gmx in a directory, as well as shifting tiles and instances in any direction for every room.gmx in a directory.

 How does Offset Champion work?